By the Shores of Time

 “We can’t be the only ones that survived.”

 “Pointless!
 All of it.
-It’s game over for us.”
+It’s game over for us, man.
+Imagine each and every night hearing their moans and howls?”

 “Why don’t you—” Alex panicked upon seeing Gabriel’s glare.

 “No, nevermind.
-You’re probably her toy for the mome—”
+Eh… You’re probably her toy for the mome—”

-Gabriel punched the drunkard in the jaw.
-She restrained him, although a single punch was all he needed to get his point across.
+Gabriel punched him in the jaw.
+Celeste quickly restrained him, but a single punch was all he needed to get his point across.
 Alex spat out blood, followed by his unnerving chuckle.
 She averted from his lingering gaze, returning her attention to Johnny.

-“You hit a lot harder than before,” he commented.
+“You hit a lot harder than before,” Alex commented.

 “We need to talk about the lights,” Gabriel shifted the conversation.

-The lights shut off, following by a brief silence.
+The lights shut off.
+A brief silence between them followed.
 Rain gently tapped against the flimsy roofing allowing water to drip into the attic.
 Alex lit a small lamp on the table, casting its light ominously against his puffy face.
-They turned to Johnny who agonized to the slightest move, seeing his face covered in sweat.
+They turned to Johnny, who agonized over the slightest movement.
+Alex cleared his throat.

-“Well,” Alex cleared his throat.
+“Well,” Alex shrugged.
 “The lights keep them away, right?
 They hear him bitch and moan, then it’s a guarantee those things show up.”

 “Drunk piece of shit,” Gabriel delivered his snide remark.
 “Fine, what do I need to do?”